Axosoft/moby-git/chapter/007-chapel.md

 It needs scarcely to be told, with what feelings, on the eve of a Nantucket voyage, I regarded those marble tablets, and by the murky light of that darkened, doleful day read the fate of the whalemen who had gone before me.
-Yes, Ishmael, the same fate may be thine.
+Yes, dude, the same fate may be thine.
 But somehow I grew merry again.
 Delightful inducements to embark, fine chance for promotion, it seems — aye, a stove boat will make me an immortal by brevet.
 Yes, there is death in this business of whaling — a speechlessly quick chaotic bundling of a man into